GoogleCloudPlatform/alloydb-auth-proxy/examples/multi-container/ruby/README.md

 gcloud builds submit --tag gcr.io/<YOUR_PROJECT_ID>/run-alloydb
 ```

-Finally, create a revision YAML file (multicontainers.yaml) for the deployment, listing the AlloyDB container image as a sidecar:
+Finally, create a revision YAML file (multicontainers.yaml), using the `example.yaml` file as a referece for the deployment, listing the AlloyDB container image as a sidecar:

 ```yaml
 apiVersion: serving.knative.dev/v1